 Edgar Froese, co-founder of Tangerine Dream, was from Neukölln.
 Froese’s album “Epsilon in Malaysian Pale” from 1975 was a big influence on Bowie, who said that it was the soundtrack of his life in Berlin.

 I don’t know what other songs the 30-year-old Bowie was listening to in his head, as he roamed the streets in solitude.
-But I sure know what song I am thinking of.
-Bowie captured the post-apocalyptic mood in the song “Neuköln” (sic) from the album “Heroes”, included in his so called Berlin Trilogy, where a lonely saxophone cuts through the bleak instrumental soundscape.
+But I sure know the song on my own mind.
+Bowie captured the post-apocalyptic mood in the song “Neuköln” (sic) from the album “Heroes”, included in his so-called Berlin Trilogy, where a lonely saxophone cuts through the bleak instrumental soundscape.

 Bowie first stayed at the home of Edgar Froese, but he soon moved to Hauptstraße 155 in Schöneberg, sharing a seven-room apartment with fellow addict Iggy Pop.
 Even Brian Eno used to live there for a time.
 Blixa Bargeld from bands Einstürzende Neubauten and Nick Cave and the Bad Seeds lived around the corner at Langenscheidtstraße, and met them on occasion.